 Most of the time, prompt diagnosis and treatment of volvulus leads to a good outcome.

-If the bowel is dead (necrotic), the outlook is poor.
-The situation may be life-threatening, depending on how much of the bowel is dead.
+If the bowel is dead, the outlook is poor.
+The situation may be fatal, depending on how much of the bowel is dead.

 When to Contact a Medical Professional